joakim/calendar/README.md

 Observation-based calendars embrace the non-uniform motion of the Earth around the Sun, as well as the short-term perturbations.
 The future can never be predicted with absolute certainty, due to the dynamic nature of the universe.
 The only way to know with absolute certainty the length of the year is through observation.

-Calendars like this and the Iranian calendar are the most accurate in use today.
+Calendars like this and the Persian calendar are the most accurate in use today.
 The instant of the northward equinox can now be measured to an accuracy of better than 1 millisecond ([Heydari-Malayeri, 2004][1]).

 ## Reasoning

-#### Why base it on the Iranian calendar?
+#### Why base it on the Persian calendar?

 It is the most accurate calendar designed.
 In my opinion, its foundation is also the most elegant.
 Basing the calendar on astronomical observations is not only scientifically sound, but on some level even poetic.
 Omar Khayyâm was after all both an astronomer and a poet.
 The year being reborn in spring is an idea that resonates strongly with people in the northern hemisphere (where approximately 90% of us live). <sup>[[4](#notes)]</sup>